matijasain/AdminApp/README.md

 3. npm install
 4. npm run

-Project should be opened on localhost if everything is correctly installed.
+Project should open on localhost if everything is correctly installed.

 **Hardcoded login details:**